JavierHerreroGonzalez/SJK001-Lab/README.md

 ## Structure
 Inside each folder are the controller implementations along with a README file detailing the respective exercise and explaining the code.

+## Author
+The author of this repository is Javier Herrero González.